 Follow the steps below to make spaghetti carbonara.
 Including the preparatory chopping, beating grating and grinding, this dish takes around 20 minutes to make:

 - Prepare the ingredients for use.
 Slice the mushrooms, dice the slices of Parma ham into thin strips and chop the garlic cloves into small pieces.
 Grate the Parmesan cheese — do so that it’s finely grated.
 Beat the eggs in a bowl.

-- Bring a large pan of water to the boil and cook the spaghetti.
+- Bring a large pan of water to a boil and cook the spaghetti.
 Drain the water from the pasta.